 Her eyes on the verge of tears.
 Her voice…

 I remembered why I came here, and I stopped right in my tracks.
 I took a deep breath, and punched down my own face.
+The taste of iron in my mouth calmed my nerves.

 “Get a grip, White…!
 Are you going to do nothing again?
 Is this really the ‘adventurer’ that you want to become?
 If you’re not going to take a step forward now, then when will you do so?!”